Welcome to ITSE 1330

 Student Success Factors

-Student Success Factors (SSFs) are those components required for student success in this course.
+Student Success Factors are the components required for success in this course.

-- Quality Content - Check.
-The material on this site supplies all of the information required to complete the assignments and prepare for the exams.
+- Quality Content - The material on this site supplies all of the information required to complete the assignments.
 In addition to this site, the vast information provided by online sources is also extremely valuable, especially in those situations when a student wants to exceed assignment requirements and go beyond course material.